 On the other hand, these students were never less welcome in the metropolitan centres of Europe, Australia and the United States.
-For all the high-minded rhetoric of borderless knowledge, the West feels overcome with migration, the modern-era exodus through the heart of Europe being its most visible manifestation.
-It is under an intellectual seize, with extremist rhetoric and isolationist tendencies on the ascendance.
+For all its high-minded rhetoric of borderless knowledge, the West feels overcome with migration, the modern-era exodus through the heart of Europe being its most visible manifestation.
+It is under an intellectual seizure, with extremist rhetoric and isolationist tendencies on the ascendance across the continent.
 Global education, in the form we came to know it, has never been more difficult to attain or costlier.

 This renders most of the Academic discussions about how to rise to the challenges of internationalisation out of date.
 The context of most of the conversation makes an unspoken assumption about the shape of the middle classes, which fall apart at the first contact with reality.
 The time-tested formats, student exchanges, franchising, international campuses, falter, and do not meet expectations, as they were built for a middle class that did not exist.
 The colonial clusters of cultural supremacy wither away, as the fancy education at metropolitan centres fail to redeem and lead to debt.